not-that-metaDAO/MTOTM/README.md

 <h1 align="center">Atomic Swap 💡</h1>

-Smart Contracts to connect with JuiceBox contracts to facilitate an Atomic Swap of member tokens to index tokens.
+These smart contracts extend JuiceBox contracts to facilitate a many to one to many atomic swap of member tokens to index tokens.

+This allows for many DAOs to do a swap together, thereby creating a shared token that can be used for governance of a meta governance DAO and can be used for diversification by each of the DAOs as well.

 ## JuiceBox Contracts Needed - Rinkeby